bitwarden/help/_articles/two-step-login/setup-two-step-login-duo.md

    - Approving the **Duo Push** request from your registered device.
    - Finding the 6 digit verification code in your **Duo Mobile** app or **SMS** messages, and enter the code on the Vault login screen.

+   {% callout success %}Check the **Remember Me** box to remember your device for 30 days.
+Remembering your device will mean you won't be required to complete your Two-step Login step.{% endcallout %}

 You will not be required to complete your secondary Two-step Login step to **Unlock** your Vault once logged in.
 For help configuring Log Out vs. Lock behavior, see [Vault Timeout Options]({% link _articles/account/vault-timeout.md %}).